Sawmonabo/HousePricePrediction/README.md

 ## Introduction

-The purpose of this project is to research and apply the various machine learning regression algorithms to undertake different models with training and testing process to identify a hedonic property price model that can be used to predict residential property prices in Orlando as a function of the physical and locational attributes of the properties.
+<p>The purpose of this project is to research and apply the various machine learning regression algorithms to undertake different models with training and testing process to identify a hedonic property price model that can be used to predict residential property prices in Orlando as a function of the physical and locational attributes of the properties.
 The data is first preprocessed and is then analyzed to summarize the main characteristics of the variables such as their correlation or any observable patterns.
 These variables are then fed into the different machine learning regression algorithms with the data being split into training and testing sets to estimate a model to predict house prices accurately.
 The best model will be identified by the measure of MSE (mean squared error) and its accuracy to the validation set.

 ## Data Preparation and Description Using SQLite

-We are given files with the names prices.csv, characteristics.csv, and locations.csv.
+<p>We are given files with the names prices.csv, characteristics.csv, and locations.csv.
 The files contain information on 10,000 residential property sales in Orange County, Florida.
 The first file contains a property identifier (pid), the most recent sales price of the property measured in thousands of dollars (price), and the year that the sale occurred (year).
 The second file contains a property identifier (pid), property-type code (tid), and numerous property characteristics.
 The property characteristics include the square feet of heated area (home\_size), the square feet of the parcel of land (parcel\_size), the number of bedrooms (beds), the age of the home in years (age), and an indicator variable (pool) that takes a value of 1 if the property has a pool and a value of 0 if it does not.
 The third file contains a property-type code (tid), a variable indicating the distance in meters to the central business district in downtown Orlando (cbd\_dist), and coordinates identifying the geographic location of each property (x\_coord and y\_coord).

-In SQLite, I created a database called Sales.db.
+<p>In SQLite, I created a database called Sales.db.
 Next, I made three tables within the database called Prices, Characteristics, and Locations and populated the tables with the data contained in the prices.csv, characteristics.csv, and locations.csv files.
 Once all data is uploaded into SQLite, I then joined the tables and exported a single file called sales.csv that contains the sale prices and dates from the Prices table, the property characteristics from the Characteristics table, and the location variables from the Locations table.

 ## Reading and Visualizing the Dataset on Python

-Once I contained a single csv file with the data I required, I read the data into Python as a dataframe.
+<p>Once I contained a single csv file with the data I required, I read the data into Python as a dataframe.
 To ensure replicability of the results and to be able to compare the results later, I set the sample seed at 1234.
 Then I familiarized myself starting by generating summary statistics for our dataset using its function attributes:

 - dataset.info() - visualized our datatypes from each of the variables from our dataset.
 Containing 9999 entries, 10 columns, and data types of integers and floats.
 - dataset.describe() – gave us descriptive statistics summary on each variable from our dataset containing statistical measures of the count, mean, std, min, max, and percentiles of 25-50-75%.

-With the visual packages python provides we can use histograms, a correlation matrix, and scatter plots to see correlation between variables.
+<p>With the visual packages python provides we can use histograms, a correlation matrix, and scatter plots to see correlation between variables.
 More specifically I wanted to see how our feature/predictor variables are correlated with our target variable, price.
 For instance, in Figure 1 below, we can see how all the predictor variables are shaped with respect to price.
 In Figure 2 below, we can see the correlation represented as a value between (+/-) 1, where positive one shows the highest positive correlation, negative one shows the highest negative correlation, and zero representing no correlation.

 ![Original Variable Scatter Plots](https://user-images.githubusercontent.com/77422313/162085570-20bb0e01-cfc7-4256-91f8-d5a25c26c2bf.png)
 Figure 1 - Scatter Plot

 ![Original Variable Correlation Heat Map](https://user-images.githubusercontent.com/77422313/162085583-d7b8c6dc-03b3-4d15-903b-92c30b7564be.png)
-Figure 2 - Correlation Heat Map

-*Figure 2 - Correlation Heat Map*
+Figure 2 - Correlation Heat Map*

-From our heat map in Figure 2, we can see there are many correlated variables.
+<p>From our heat map in Figure 2, we can see there are many correlated variables.
 We notice that variables ‘home\_size’ to ‘beds’ have the highest positive correlation, and ‘age’ to ‘cbd\_dist’ have the highest negative correlation which from a practical standpoint makes sense.
 Most importantly, we need to see the correlation between the predictor variables and our target, price.
 Looking at the first column of our heat map in Figure 2, we see ‘home\_size’ being the highest positive correlation.

 ## Feature Engineering

-Before I started making new variables I reverse engineered the variables ‘(x/y)\_coord’ and learned that they are Florida East state plane measures in US Survey units.
+<p>Before I started making new variables I reverse engineered the variables ‘(x/y)\_coord’ and learned that they are Florida East state plane measures in US Survey units.
 This isn’t a common measure for location, so we converted them into longitude and latitude.
 From there, we were able to use a function using our latitude and longitude that gave us data on each home.
 We were then able to obtain the address and zip code of each individual house from the dataset.
 There were 29 rows that the function didn’t return a zip code for, so we removed those columns completely to stay consistent with the rest of the data rows.
 This is all shown in python script – house\_features.py.

-Now, after our previous section we learned about some features with high positive correlation we can use to engineer a new variable to help predict price.
+<p>Now, after our previous section we learned about some features with high positive correlation we can use to engineer a new variable to help predict price.
 The variables are shown below: